wp-plugins/tdo-mini-forms/Readme.txt

 = When people submit posts with YouTube embedded code, it gets stripped! =

 Enable moderation and it'll work.
 If you disable moderation, posts get passed through kses to remove nasty scripts before being published.
 This removes YouTube code.
 If you have to approve posts, you can make sure no-one has snuck in something tricky.

+= I get an error: "TDOMF ERROR: Headers have already been sent in file..." =

+TDO Mini Forms tries to call the PHP function session_start() by adding an action to the "get_header" template tag.
+The session variable is used to hold security information and to confirm a submission comes from an actual form (and not some bot).
+But, if you see this error, it means that some where the headers have already been sent and so the session cannot start.
+If you try to submit a form with this error, you'll only get another error "TDOMF: Bad data submitted".

+The error message gives you details of the file that has already sent the headers.
+This could be something as simple as an empty blank line before everything else in the file or another plugin prints some HTML out using a "get_header" tag (if this is the case, it should really use "wp_head").
+You can alternativily call session_start before anything else to remove this error.
+Just insert  `<?php session_start(); ?>` at the top of the offending file or before any HTML is printed out.

+= In my form I get an error saying: "ERROR: session_start() has not been called yet!" =

+TDO Mini Forms tries to call the PHP function session_start() by adding an action to the "get_header" template tag.
+The session variable is used to hold security information and to confirm a submission comes from an actual form (and not some bot).
+But, if you see this error (and you do not see the "TDOMF ERROR: Headers have already been sent..."), it probably means that your theme does not use the "get_header" template tag.
+If you try to submit a form with this error, you'll only get another error "TDOMF: Bad data submitted".
+You can confirm this by temporarily switching your theme to the classic or default Wordpress theme.
+The errors should disappear.

+To resolve this, you need to insert a call to session_start at the top of template file.
+Normally the form is added to a page and your theme should have a "page.php" template file.
+At the very top, first line, add this line:

+`<?php session_start(); ?>`

+= I get "TDOMF: Bad data submitted..." error when I submit a post! =

+I assuming you don't get the "TDOMF ERROR: Headers have already been sent..." and/or "ERROR: session_start() has not been called yet!..." errors, this error means you've tried to submit your post from an invalid form.
+Try returning to the submission form, reloading it and then reenter/submit it.

 == Screenshots ==